particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Firmware reference navigation 2025-03-17

+Fixed a bug in the Device OS firmware reference left navigation where clicking on a header that's an anchor within a page opened the next page instead.

 ### Monitor One cellular antenna 2025-03-11

 The Monitor One cellular antenna datasheet is now included in the [antenna guide](/hardware/certification/antenna/#cellular).